UniversalDependencies/docs/_u-dep/remnant.md

 the case of gapping and stripping, where a predicational or verbal head gets elided).
-This is something that was lacking in earlier versions of SD and provides a basis for being able to reconstruct dependencies in the enhanced representation of SD.
+This is something that was lacking in earlier versions of SD and provides a basis for being able to reconstruct dependencies in the enhanced representation of UD.
 In particular, the goal was to achieve this *without* having to postulate empty nodes in the basic representation.

 To develop motivation, consider first a sentence without ellipsis: